Kiaazad/PrincessTrainer-Jasmine/to do.md

 ## Backgrounds:
 - The area outside of the Agrabah where few key locations are seen in the distance, this will serve as the main hub for choosing the desert location to go to.

-- An area beside a body of water (the place that the gourds dumbed Aladdin or near the den of 40 thieves) where our viking is camping. he sells viking stuff to the player, specially the mead.
+- An area beside a body of water (the place that the guards dumbed Aladdin or near the den of 40 thieves) where our viking is camping. he sells viking stuff to the player, specially the mead.

 - A handful of random places on the desert to gather things explore ruins and fight enemies.